EmanueleGuidotti/euris-test/README.md

 A test project for Euris

+## Downlad and install dependancies

+Download in an empty directory this project with `git clone`

+Move to the euris-test directory

+Run `npm install` to install all the dependancies

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, after install all the dependancies you can run:

 ### `npm start`